-Necessary paperwork and booking of the crematorium will usually be taken care of by your funeral director.
+- Necessary paperwork and booking of the crematorium will usually be taken care of by your funeral director.

-A service for friends and family is held before a cremation, often in a chapel at the crematorium, though it can be held anywhere – in a church, at home, a local community centre.
+- A service for friends and family is held before a cremation, often in a chapel at the crematorium, though it can be held anywhere – in a church, at home, a local community centre.

-At the end of the service, the coffin will pass out of sight, into a recess or behind a curtain, before cremation takes place later.
+- At the end of the service, the coffin will pass out of sight, into a recess or behind a curtain before cremation takes place later.

-Ashes will be returned to next of kin, via their Funeral Director, along with a Certificate of Cremation.
+- Ashes will be returned to next of kin, via their Funeral Director, along with a Certificate of Cremation.

-Again, with a burial, your Funeral Director should take care of most of the necessary paperwork.
+- With a burial, your Funeral Director should take care of most of the necessary paperwork.

-There is usually a church service before the burial, after which the coffin is carried to the graveside, where after the words of committal, it is lowered into the grave.
+- There is usually a church service before the burial, after which the coffin is carried to the graveside, where after the words of committal, it is lowered into the grave.

-Burial can take place in a churchyard, cemetery, green burial ground or on private land, so long as the right documentation is completed, and there is space available.
+- Burial can take place in a churchyard, cemetery, green burial ground or on private land, so long as the right documentation is completed, and there is space available.